rgervacio/learning-audacity/docs/editing-a-project/mute-and-solo-a-track.md

 # Mute and solo a track

-Muting and soloing a track allows you to silence and play specific tracks in a project.
+Muting and soloing a track allow you to silence and play specific tracks in a project.
 <br/>

 ## Mute a track